CMU-CREATE-Lab/video-labeling-tool/README.md

 # video-labeling-tool
 Demo: http://smoke.createlab.org

 A tool for labeling video clips (both front-end and back-end).
 The back-end depends on an Apache server to provide video links.
 The back-end is based on [flask](http://flask.pocoo.org/).
 A flask tutorial can be found on [this blog](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
-If you found this dataset and the code useful, we would greatly appreciate it if you could cite our technical report below:
+If you found this code useful, we would greatly appreciate it if you could cite our technical report below:

 Yen-Chia Hsu, Ting-Hao (Kenneth) Huang, Ting-Yao Hu, Paul Dille, Sean Prendi, Ryan Hoffman, Anastasia Tsuhlares, Randy Sargent, and Illah Nourbakhsh.
 2020.
 RISE Video Dataset: Recognizing Industrial Smoke Emissions. arXiv preprint arXiv:2005.06111. https://arxiv.org/abs/2005.06111